Camera Three: Successes and failures

 Camera Three is recognized as being the first TV program "to use poetry extensively" and the first "to succeed with dramatizations of classics."
 The program also broke ground in sensitive areas, such as presenting a sympathetic portrayal of Sacco and Vanzetti and casting a black actor, Earle Hyman, in the role of Othello, rather than having the role played by a white actor in blackface, as was the usual custom at that time.

 It aired a special episode on Sojourner Truth in 1966.
 Pioneer African-American actress Paulene Myers performed a one-woman show incorporating famous addresses and quotations, including Ain't I a Woman?

-Noteworthy guests on the program included Buddy Guy, Son House, Alan Watts, Richard Burton, Melissa Hayden, Carlos Montoya, Agnes Moorehead, Ogden Nash, Nina Simone, Katherine Anne Porter, Christopher Plummer, and Thornton Wilder.
+Noteworthy guests on the program included Buddy Guy, Son House, Alan Watts, Richard Burton, Melissa Hayden, Carlos Montoya, Agnes Moorehead, Ogden Nash, Nina Simone, Katherine Anne Porter, Christopher Plummer, Thornton Wilder, and Rosalyn Tureck.

 During Clare Roskam's tenure as producer of the show, he did an episode that focused on the work of Salvador Dalí and purposely omitted an interview with the painter.
 After the program aired, Dalí phoned Roskam and left a terse message, "I'm not dead, you know!"

 While the show was the recipient of several awards, including the Sylvania, the Peabody and the Emmy, not all its innovations succeeded.
 An episode consisting of a recording of Bach's Goldberg Variations against images of a harpsichord and a piano was "disastrous," according to Roskam.
 The attempt to adapt Isak Dinesen's Deluge at Norderney resulted in "a deadeningly talky" episode dismissed by WCBS-TV program director Dan Gallagher as "a real failure."